lunasec-io/lunasec/docs/blog/2022-07-20-vex-silence-false-positives.md

 ### The Problem: False Positives

 npm audit is a good tool for checking your javascript dependencies against known vulnerabilities.
-However, it commonly results in alerts for vulnerabilities that are inaccessible at runtime or otherwise irrelevant.[^1] This combined with the fact that npm audit is run after install by default can result in users ignoring the output because the signal to noise ratio is not high enough.[^2]
+However, it commonly results in alerts for vulnerabilities that are inaccessible at runtime or otherwise irrelevant.[^1] This combined with the fact that npm audit is run after install by default can result in users ignoring the output because the Signal to Noise Ratio is not high enough.[^2]

 ### A Solution: VEX